 Also burn in the trace lines on the book border.

-Notice how I kept the pattern nearby.
 Some of my trace lines were tough to see, so I could look at the pattern and make sure I was burning the line more accurately.

 Here’s how the front cover looked at this point.

 Fill the center of the flower with lots of little circles.
-Also, the circles do not need to be perfect or burned in concentric rows as I did.
+Also, the circles do not need to be perfect, or burned in concentric rows as I did.

 I decided I didn’t like the pale end of the book that was showing past the border pattern, so I’m burning it to match the color on the thin band on the other side of the pattern.

 Flip the book/box over and burn in the trace lines on the back.
-Again burn the dark butterfly wing markings to a very dark brown or black color.

 ADDING COLOR